25 Building Webster’s Lab V2 – Update ESXi Hosts using VMware Lifecycle Manager

 Click Menu and click Hosts and Clusters, as shown in Figure 3.

-In the left pane, expand the Datacenter, click on the Cluster, and in the right pane, click on Updates, and then click on Baselines, as shown in Figure 4.
+Expand the Datacenter in the left pane, click on the Cluster, click on Updates in the right pane, and click on Baselines, as shown in Figure 4.

 Under Attached Baselines, click ATTACH, and from the dropdown list, click Create and Attach Baseline, as shown in Figure 5.